AdityaUniyal97/Java_interview/Interview_Preparation/Java Interview Preparation.md

 ### 24. What is the purpose of a default constructor?
 A default constructor in Java is used to create objects with default values.
 It’s a type of constructor that doesn’t take any parameters, meaning it automatically assigns default values to the object's properties.

-**Key Points:**
-- Creates an object with default values.
-- Called automatically when an object is initialized without specific arguments.

 ---

 ### 25. What is a copy constructor in Java?
 A copy constructor is used to create a new object by copying the values of another object.
-This is useful when you want a duplicate of an existing object with the same property values.

-**Key Points:**
-- Takes another object as a parameter.
-- Copies values from one object to create a similar new one.

 ---

 ### 26. Where and how can you use a private constructor?
 A private constructor is used when you want to restrict the creation of objects from outside the class.
-This is useful in cases like Singleton patterns, where only one instance of a class should exist.
+This is useful in Privacy.

 **Example:**
 ```java